tanay-pingalkar/Index-a-custum-datastructure-/README.md

 ```typescript
 const rahul=index.getByIndex(3);
 ```
-looks so simple but you will need to remind index and the time complexity is O(n) and thats not good, above function work as array and thats not what we need.
+looks so simple and time complexity is also constant but you will need to remind index  and thats not good, above function work as array and thats not what we need.

 ### 3.
 ```typescript